 Format appropriately

 A training manual needs to be properly formatted.
-Since it is an official company, documentation format is necessary to avoid misinterpretation of information.
-A well-formatted manual saves time for the reader as they can easily access the information they need.
+Since it is an official company, the documentation format is necessary to avoid misinterpretation of information.
+A well-formatted manual saves time for the reader, as they can easily access the information they need.
 Also, it adds market value to the company during a company sale as it acts as a guidebook for the successors.

 Include regular intervals

-Breaking the monotony can go a long way in retaining an employee’s or customer’s interest once they start reading the manual.
-For example, it is wise to assess how effective the training manual is and measure how much an employee is learning and retaining.
+It is wise to assess how effective the manual is and measure how much an employee is learning and retaining.
 Using quizzes at the end of every chapter or section is a good way of achieving this.

 Ask for feedback